moreff/OpenFOAM-Fields-Mapper/README.md

 # OpenFOAM-Fields-Mapper
-Functions, mapping 1d fields, defined in a text file, to OpenFOAM fields
+Functions for mapping 1d fields, defined in a text file, to OpenFOAM fields

 # Usage
 An example with cavity tutorial case: